pe-st/garmin-connect-export/README.md

 ------------------
 This script is for personal use only.
 It simulates a standard user session (i.e., in the browser), logging in using cookies and an authorization ticket.
 This makes the script pretty brittle.
 If you're looking for a more reliable option, particularly if you wish to use this for some production service, Garmin does offer a paid API service.

+### REST endpoints

+As this script doesn't use the paid API, the endpoints to use are known by reverse engineering browser sessions.
+And as the Garmin Connect website changes over time, chances are that this script gets broken.

+Small history of the endpoint used by `gcexport.py` to get a list of activities:

+- [activity-search-service-1.0](https://connect.garmin.com/proxy/activity-search-service-1.0/json/activities): initial endpoint used since 2015, worked at least until January 2018
+- [activity-search-service-1.2](https://connect.garmin.com/proxy/activity-search-service-1.2/json/activities): endpoint introduced in `gcexport.py` in August 2016.
+In March 2018 this still works, but doesn't allow you to fetch more than 20 activities, even split over multiple calls (when doing three consecutive calls with 1,19,19 as `limit` parameter, the third one fails with HTTP error 500).
+The JSON returned by this endpoint however is quite rich (see example in the `json` folder).
+- [activitylist-service](https://connect.garmin.com/modern/proxy/activitylist-service/activities/search/activities): endpoint introduced in `gcexport.py` in March 2018.
+The JSON returned by this endpoint is very different from the activity-search-service-1.2 one (also here see the example in the `json` folder), e.g.
+    - it is concise and offers no redundant information (e.g. only speed, not speed and pace)
+    - the units are not explicitly given and must be deducted (e.g. the speed unit is m/s)
+    - there is less information, e.g. there is only one set of elevation values (not both corrected and uncorrected), and other values like minimum heart rate are missing.
+    - some other information is available only as an ID (e.g. `timeZoneId` or `deviceId`), and complete information might be available by another REST call (I didn't reverse further for the time being)

 History
 -------
-The original project was written in PHP (now in the `old` directory), based on "Garmin Connect export to Dailymile" code at http://www.ciscomonkey.net/gc-to-dm-export/ (link has been down for a while).
+The original project was written in PHP (formerly in the `old` directory, now deleted), based on "Garmin Connect export to Dailymile" code at http://www.ciscomonkey.net/gc-to-dm-export/ (link has been down for a while).
 It no longer works due to the way Garmin handles logins.
 It could be updated, but I decided to rewrite everything in Python for the latest version.

 Contributions
 -------------